 (The Wiener Hofmusikkapelle, conductor Johannes Ebenbauer; press photo by Lukas Beck)

-Wiener Hofmusikkapelle translates as Vienna Court Music Ensemble, which hints at its history and reputation.
+Wiener Hofmusikkapelle translates as Vienna Court Music Ensemble, which hints at a certain history and reputation.

 Starting in 1498 with a handful of singers and a conductor, the Hofmusikkapelle became a permanent court institution in Vienna, fulfilling both a musical and representational function for the Habsburg monarchs.

-(The scope and repertoire of the ensemble depended on the musical proclivities, policies, and budget of the particular ruler of the time.)
+The scope and repertoire depended on the musical proclivities, policies, and budget of the particular ruler of the time.
+As a result, the ensemble often took excursions into wider classical music.
+Though an association with church music remained a constant.

 Who’s in the ensemble?